fawwaznadzmy/DICOM-Image-Tool/README.md

 This Application developed with C++ and the setup was done using CMake.
 It is  `a console application` that can be compiled and run in `Windows and Linux`.
 Once run, the application will crop, auto rotate and display the given image file `(.jpeg, tiff or .png)` and the histogram.

 **Update**: Dicom image reader also implemented in the application.
-It able to display Dicom image and provide the metadata of the file.
-Example of the metadata can be found [here](app/src/dicom_metadata.tx)
+It ables to display DICOM image (crop and rotate) and provide the metadata of the file.
+Example of the metadata can be found [here](app/src/dicom_metadata.txt)
 ### How to run

 Example, for Windows application, type command line below to launch the application: